luciamsotelo/SD-Coastal_Paradise/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and ensure that tests pass.
 4. Submit a pull request with a clear description of your changes.

+## Future Goals

+As we continue to develop San Diego Coastal Paradise, we have several goals in mind to enhance the user experience and functionality of the app.
+Here are some of our future goals:

+### User Rating and Comments

+We plan to implement a feature that allows users to rate and leave comments on their experiences at each beach.
+This will provide valuable feedback for other users and help enhance the community engagement aspect of the app.

+### Enhanced Community Interaction

+In addition to rating and comments, we aim to introduce features that facilitate interactions among community members, such as forums, event postings, and user-generated content sharing.

+### Personalized Recommendations

+We aspire to provide personalized beach recommendations based on user preferences, previous interactions with the app, and community feedback.
+This will make the app even more tailored to each user's interests and preferences.

+### Accessibility Improvements

+To ensure inclusivity, we are committed to improving the accessibility of the app for users with disabilities.
+This includes optimizing the app for screen readers, improving keyboard navigation, and providing alternative text for images.

+### Performance Optimization

+Continuously optimizing the performance of the app is one of our priorities.
+We aim to reduce loading times, improve server response times, and optimize resource usage to provide a seamless and responsive user experience.

+We are excited about these future developments and are committed to making San Diego Coastal Paradise the ultimate guide for exploring the beautiful beaches of San Diego.

 Contributors:
   Carlos Hernandez - frontend, backend contributions, UX/UI